qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 ### Unusual modes of mobility

 Air-jumps, air-control, and wall-jumps.
-The most physically plausible of these was also the last to come to platformers: Air-jumping and air-control give the player more control over what they're doing, while also being fairly trivial to add to a game in development: just don't bother checking whether the character is on the ground when the player tries to move or jump!
+The most physically plausible of these was also the last to come to platformers: air-jumping and air-control give the player more control over what they're doing, while also being fairly trivial to add to a game in development: just don't bother checking whether the character is on the ground when the player tries to move or jump!
 Those have